Avoiding a Big Rig’s Blind Spots

 Be patient when driving near big rigs.
 It will take some time for these large trucks to complete turns, pass other vehicles, come to a full stop, etc. Do not drive impatiently or recklessly.
 Refrain from honking your horn or using hand signals.

 It is a mistake to cut in front of an enormous truck.
 These mammoth vehicles are much heavier than the average automobile.
-If you attempt to cut in front of a truck of this size, you will position your vehicle smack dab in its blind spot.
-The truck driver might not even know your vehicle is ahead so there might not be any time to slam the brakes and avoid a potentially deadly accident.
+If you try to maneuver into a small gap in traffic ahead of truck and then brake, you could be setting yourself up for a potentially deadly accident.
+The truck driver might not even know your vehicle is near so there might not be any time to slam the brakes and avoid a potentially deadly accident.

 Never Tailgate a Big Rig